 “In the next 5 years I unfortunately see a market repairing from overproduction.
 Oregon is a very competitive market.
 We know that price is bound to keep falling which means that running an energy efficient indoor facility is crucial to remaining competitive.”

 “We want to raise the bar and give our retail partners more information than just THC percentage alone,” Justin says.
-“Phylos Certified allows us to tell a much more important genetic story.”
+“Phylos Genotype allows us to tell a much more important genetic story.”